Rasesh-Srivastava/Monte-Carlo-Simulation/README.md

-# MA323 Monte Carlo Simulation Lab, 2023
+# MA323 Monte Carlo Simulation Lab
-Lab Work of Rasesh Srivastava
+This repository contains all the lecture notes, my solution codes in Python, and lab reports of all the labs that were done during the Monte Carlo Simulation Lab course.